|Choose Your Topic|

 Distilled water or natural spring water at your supermarket may also contain copper and lead or various minerals which are toxic to fish.
 They also cost from $.50 to $1.00 per gallon.

-Reverse Osmosis water filters utilize a membrane, under pressure, which forces water to leave its pollutants on one side of the membrane and produce water free of dissolved solids on the other side.
+Reverse Osmosis water filters utilize a membrane, under pressure, which forces water to leave its pollutants on one side of the membrane and produces water free of dissolved solids on the other side.
 The type of membrane determines how much toxic material is filtered out.
 Cellulose Tri-Acetate (CTA) membranes have a removal rate of 88-94%, Thin Film Composite (TFC) membranes remove between 94-98% of dissolved solids, and Hi-S Membranes have higher removal rates, between 97.5-99%, and are especially adept at removing silicates.

 Some areas of the country such as where I live in Austin, Texas, the water is very hard (pH of 8.5 to 10).
 It contains huge amounts of limestone which buffers against lowering the pH by "absorbing" the acid content of the water and allowing the pH to rise.
 Reverse Osmosis is a very effective way to take the calcium carbonate out of the water to get the pH down.